sinhaakanksha/Python/README.md

 - Create your pull request
 - If you want you can give a star to my repository
 - Congratulations!!
 You have successfully created your pull request
+- Check your progress here (https://hacktoberfest.digitalocean.com/profile)

+Now just wait for your cool kit is all the 4 PRs are valid.